caemar/mas-install-letsencrypt/README.md

 Modify operator ansible scripts.

-The following job changes the ansible scripts in the operators to create Ingress with signed letsencrypt certificates instead of Routes.
-The job will also delete exising Routes.
-A cronjob will continuously update the ansible scripts in order to keep creating Ingress also after updates to the operators.
+The following `oc apply -k` creates a Job and CronJob that change the ansible scripts in the operators to create Ingress with signed letsencrypt certificates instead of Routes.
+The Job will also delete exising Routes.
+A CronJob will continuously update the ansible scripts in order to keep creating Ingress also after updates to the operators.

 ```
 namespace=mas-dev-core